 The East, dominated since Alexander’s conquests by Greek-speakers, was more heavily urbanized; its many cities retained the gods they had worshipped before the Roman conquest – in some cases, from primordial antiquity (on the religion of Greek cities under the empire, see Lane Fox 1986: 27–261).
 The Acts of the Apostles bears rich testimony to the variety and intensity of Greek religion.
 At Athens, Paul finds a multitude of altars and cult images as well as the constant philosophical discussion of a university town (Acts 17:16–34).
 At Ephesus, he meets with organized hostility from artisans made rich by the worship of Artemis, the huntress of Greek mythology, but also a fertility goddess studded, on her surviving images, with the scrota of bulls (Acts 19:23–41, with Immendörfer 2017: 123–178).
 At Philippi, Paul runs afoul of local authorities after exorcising a girl who identifies his ministry, in apparent mockery, with the worship of the ‘Most-High God’ – in Greek, the theos hypsistos, possibly to be identified as the object of a monotheistic pagan cult (Acts 16:17–22; 2.3, below).
 At Lystra, he and Barnabas are greeted with divine honours after a healing (Acts 14:8–20): a reminder, like the repeated clashes between the apostles and magicians (both Jewish and gentile), of the widespread belief that the gods or lesser, intermediary spirits (daemones, hence ‘demons’) might intervene in ordinary life.
 In one important area at least, such manifestations of spirits were becoming more restricted.
 Some decades later, Plutarch (philosopher and priest of Apollo at Delphi) sought to explain why the oracles – which had played a vital role in international politics – had largely fallen silent, or devoted themselves to the petty concerns of private enquirers (De defectu oraculorum [The Obsolescence of Oracles] 7, 413a–b).
 Their eclipse was brief.
 Reviving under the Antonine emperors in the mid-to-late second century, the oracles of Apollo at Didyma (near Miletus), Delphi, and Claros attracted both official and private enquirers – including emperors – into the fourth century (Athanassiadi 1991; 1992).

 The aim of public worship was to maintain the favour of the gods and so preserve the prosperity of the cities.
 However, even the cults of Rome were, in the first instance, the cults of a particular city.
 Close as their symbolic relationship was to the emperors, they were not cults of the empire and its citizens at large (which, since 212, included all free, native inhabitants).
 Throughout the empire, local office holders and private persons offered up sacrifices on behalf of the emperors and the imperial house, but there never was an overarching religious organization that tied together the empire’s cities, their individual citizens, or the rural peasantry.
-The latter group, who comprised the vast majority of the empire’s population, might make offerings in rural shrines or the temples of the cities in whose territory they lived (for a stimulating discussion of the problem of religion in, or for, the Roman empire, see Beard et al. 1998: 313–363).
+The latter group, who comprised the vast majority of the empire’s population, might make offerings in rural shrines or the temples of the cities in whose territory they lived (for a stimulating discussion of the problem of religion in, or for, the Roman empire, see Beard, North, and Price 1998: 313–363).